 Have a large emergency fund

 Separate from your buffer account, you should also have a hefty emergency fund.
-3-6 months is a good size savings account, but I think closer to 9-12 months is ideal for someone who is self-employed.
+3-6 months is a good size savings account, but I think closer to 9-12 months is ideal for someone who is self-employed and has an irregular i

 Keep ideas on-hand to increase your income